cmhamiche/Resolve-DNG-Workflow./README.md

 Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path anymore.
 You could also edit AgX_lin.comp, search for OCIOConfig = Input { Value =

-FYI, to copy/paste to all your clips, select your clips with shift then middle click, whether you are in the fusion or the color tab.
+FYI, to copy/paste to all your clips, select your clips with shift then middle click, whether you are in the Fusion or the Color tab (to quickly set everything to Linear).

+If your playback isn't realtime you can set you playback resolution to half (Playback->Timeline Proxy Resolution->Half).
+Works great if you want to start editing/grading while MLVApp is still dumping.

 It's using https://github.com/sobotka/AgX-Resolve.